-Ginny sat on the grass, not too far from Hagrid's cabin, late on a warm spring afternoon.
-She was hunched over with her knees pulled up and her arms wrapped around them, listening to the tinkling and splashing of water cascading in the fountain behind her.
-Her cheek rested on her knees and her eyes were closed.
-She could also hear the cooing of two doves perched in the rowan tree growing next to the fountain.
+Ginny sat on the grass, a few yards off the path to Hagrid's cabin, late on a warm spring afternoon.
+She sat hunched over, her knees pulled up, her eyes closed, listening to the tinkling and splashing of water cascading in the fountain behind her, and to the cooing of two doves perched in the rowan tree growing next to the fountain.

-She lifted her head and turned to look back at the castle.
-A happy thought filled her mind, and she saw Harry striding toward her.
+A happy thought filled her mind and she lifted her head.
+Harry was striding towards her.
 He waved and she smiled and waved back.

 He plopped down next to her and she leaned over and kissed him.
-"Hey, sweetie," she greeted him with another smile.
-"Did they set the date?"
+"Hey, sweetie, did they set the date?"

 "Oh, Harry!
-That's wonderful!
-We can start to make plans!"
+We can start to make plans."

-"Right.
-I talked to Stan before I came up here, and he doesn't see any problem with buying the inn next summer.
+"Right, and I talked to Stan before I came, and he doesn't see any problem with buying the inn next summer.
 Harriet's due in October, so by the summer they'll be able to handle it."

 Harry meant The Hog's Head Inn, which he himself had bought six years ago, two days after the Battle of Hogwarts.
-It was to be a place for himself and Ginny to be together while she finished her last year at school.
-He had to renovate it, of course, being that it had been a dump and a hangout for shady characters for decades.
+He had wanted a place for him and Ginny to be together while she finished her last year at school.
+He had renovated it, of course, being that it had been a dump and a hangout for shady characters, unfit for habitation let alone a love nest.
 Stan Shunpike became his barman, and after Harry joined a new Auror training program at the Ministry of Magic, Stan took over running the inn.
-Stan later married Harriet Smythe, a waitress at The Three Broomsticks.
+He later married Harriet Smythe, a waitress at The Three Broomsticks.

 Weeks, months, and years slipped by, and the small flat over The Hog's Head became cozier and more comfortable, if a little crowded with the accumulations of five years of marriage.
-Besides, as Ginny often said, she liked being as close as possible to her sweetie.
+Moving out did not seem as urgent, and besides, as Ginny often said, she liked being as close as possible to her sweetie.

 Now, sitting on the Hogwarts lawn at the end of a lovely day, listening to the sounds of the fountain, Ginny was silent.
-She looked at the fountain and then at the doves.
-They had built their nest on a branch a dozen feet up, and the female was sitting in it.
+She looked up at the doves; they had built their nest on a branch a dozen feet up, and the female was sitting in it.
 Ginny knew from Hagrid, who checked the nest every day, that there were three eggs.

 She leaned her head on Harry's shoulder and he put his arm around her.
 "I knew you'd be here," he said.

-The fountain marked the spot where Elizabeth Derby, a fifth–year Ravenclaw, had died during the Battle.
+Next week would be the annual memorial ceremony for the Battle and the fountain, which marked the spot where Elizabeth Derby, a fifth-year Ravenclaw, had died.
 Ginny had found her here, horribly wounded, her face mutilated, her limbs broken, and had held her hand in the last moments of her life.
-The fountain was a memorial to iall/i students who had been killed.
+The fountain was a memorial to Elizabeth and all students who had been killed.
 It was magical, filled with colorful fish and beautiful water lilies.
 Water fell out of two cupped hands held aloft above the basin.
 Flowering vines grew up around the white marble pedestal and around the basin.
 The fountain and the rowan tree had been created by Ginny and her Hogwarts professors, and the fish, the flowers, and the doves would live there as long as Hogwarts stood.

-Ginny liked to spend time here when the weather was fine.
+Ginny liked to come here when the weather was fine.
 The sounds of the water and the doves were soothing.
 Sometimes Hagrid or another professor or a curious student would stop by and they would sit in silence for a while, but mostly she sat or lay on the grass alone.
-She didn't even want to be with Harry at these times.
+She didn't even want to be with Harry at those times.

-Today he had expected her to be at home when he arrived because he was bringing big news: the date he would officially become Head Auror of the Ministry of Magic, the job he had been preparing for these past five years.
+Today he had expected her to be at the flat when he got home from work because he was bringing news: the date he would officially become Head Auror, the job he had been preparing for these past five years.
 But he could tell that something else was on Ginny's mind, something that Harry couldn't see clearly.
-He knew it was not Elizabeth Derby or something to do with the Battle, but Ginny was not letting him see what it was.
+He knew it was not Elizabeth, but Ginny was not letting him see what it was.

 They shared a connection, a link between their minds and their hearts that opened up every thought and every emotion; it allowed them to be with each other in total, engulfing intimacy.
 They often did not have to speak in order to communicate, especially about strong feelings or an important thought.